geseib/networkshopdev/README.md

-# aws-workshop-sample
+# AWS Networking Workshop

+This Workshop can be viewed and run from [this website](https://networkshopdev.aws.seibtribe.com)

-This project allows you to scaffold a workshop similar to those available at [cdkworkshop.com](https://cdkworkshop.com/), [eksworkshop.com](https://eksworkshop.com/), or [ecsworkshop.com](https://ecsworkshop.com/).
+This project allows you to scaffold a workshop like [this website](https://networkshopdev.aws.seibtribe.com).
+Fork it and make something new with it...

 ```bash
 .